Jump toUpdate content

 Quality of Service levels (QoS)

-- Qos 1: “At least once”: This level guarantees that a message sent (PUBLISH), will be received at least once.
+- QoS 1: the message will be received at least once.